-Car-fire murders: Memorial vigil for Hannah Clarke and children Laianah, Aaliyah and Trey
+Car-fire murders: Memorial for Hannah Clarke and children Laianah, Aaliyah and Trey

 The shocking attack has seen more people turn to domestic violence services for help, Prevention of Domestic and Family Violence Minister Di Farmer says.

-"I've spoken with many people who work in the DFV sector and everyone has been absolutely devastated by the deaths of Hannah and her little babies," Ms Farmer told AAP.
+"I've spoken with many people who work in the DFV sector and everyone has been absolutely devastated by the deaths of Hannah and her little babies," Farmer told AAP.

 "But they've also said that in the past few days, they've seen an incredible surge in calls from people asking for help – and importantly, from people asking for help to stop being violent."